dave-shawley/divak-tornado/docs/internals.rst

 :meth:`~tornado.web.RequestHandler.write`.

-The extra wrinkle for the :class:`.HeaderRelayTransformer` is that the name of the header to relay is configurable so we cannot use a simple function.
+The extra wrinkle for the :class:`.HeaderRelayTransformer` is that the name of the header to relay is configurable so we cannot simply let Tornado create a class instance for us -- we need to get the header name into the transformer.
-Instead, the instance itself implements ``__call__`` and a shared instance of the class is used as the transformer.
-Since the same transformer instance is used for all requests and requests can be processed in parallel (asynchronous execution), the class cannot use state unless it keeps a per-request store.
-This is the primary reason that the request ID is added directly to the request instance instead of simply tracking it in the transformer.
+Instead, :class:`.RequestIdPropagator` implements a factory method that returns a new :class:`.HeaderRelayTransformer` instance and installs the factory method as a transformer function.
+The :class:`.HeaderRelayTransformer` instance inserts the *divak_request_id* property from the request into the response headers if it is set.

 Logging
 =======